OMIndependent/quswan/src/liveblogs/tob/tob32.md

 Eizen considers a daemon repaying a debt "ridiculous," like the idea of a pirate malak.

 **Rokurou:** "No matter how you look at it, there's nothing 'reasonable' about our rogue existence.
-And in this brave new world governed by reason, a rogue can either rage and become a monster like me, or..."
+And in this brave new world governed by reason, a rogue can either rage and become a monster like me, or..."<br/>
-**Eizen:** "Or band together with others like a shipful or pirates, perhaps."
+**Eizen:** "Or band together with others like a shipful or pirates, perhaps."<br/>
 **Rokurou:** "Exactly.
 I admire Velvet's courage, squaring off against the whole world on her own.
 Few can accomplish that.
 It takes [...] real strength.
 And I'm curious where it comes from."

 Rokurou's doing this for himself.
 So's Eizen.